Raibu and Sustainability

 This very challenging and exciting project is our mission for the years to come.

-*** Update August 2019: At this moment we are in the process of mapping out our entire supply chain.
+*** Update Q4 2019: We are in the process of mapping out our entire supply chain.
 We know our suppliers well, but we also want to know who are their suppliers, the way they work etc. This daunting phase involves finding a way through different countries, cultures and languages.
 For this we are actively working with local embassies in country and the Dutch government.
 We have also contacted the Fashion for Good organization for their expertise on this subject.
 We eagerly await for their reply to our call.

 Once the supply chain is transparant, and we are knowledgeable on what sustainable options are available, we can enter a new phase in which we actively work with our suppliers towards better fashion for all. ***